OPahunang/surfs_up/README.md

 ## Overview of the statistical analysis:

 The main purpose of this data analysis is to explore weather data in Oahu, Hawaii.
-Business plan with weather data analysis need to present to investors if setting a Surf n’ Shake shop is feasible.
+Business plan with weather data analysis need to present to investors if setting a Surf n’ Shake shop is feasible business model.

 The query is to retrieve month of June daily temperature in comparison to month of December daily temperature.